Roxxers/roxbot/docs/commands.md

 ### ;blacklist

 !!! warning "Required Permissions"
-    This command can only be exectuted by the owner of the Roxbot instance.
+    This command can only be executed by the owner of the Roxbot instance.

 Manage the global blacklist for Roxbot.